ecen/ecen.github.io/index.md

 ---
-title: Bright Skies
+title:
 layout: single
 author_profile: true
 header:
     image: "/assets/images/sky5.jpg"
 ---

-## Hello
+## Greetings!

-My name is __Eric Guldbrand__, also __Ecen__.
-I study _computer science_ at Chalmer's University of Technology in Gothenburg but I am also an avid gamer and sci-fi/fantasy enthusiast.
+I am __Eric Guldbrand__.
+Online I often go by __Ecen__.
+I study computer science at Chalmer's University of Technology in Gothenburg but I am also an avid gamer and sci-fi/fantasy enthusiast.

 This site hosts my résumé and portfolio but serves likewise as a repository for more personal projects.
 My intention is to some extent make clear who I am, and to provide a bunch of hopefully useful code snippets and programs for the interested.